mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 ## Price Relationships

-Since the input (soybeans) and outputs (oil and meal) are all commodities, and the production techology is fairly widely understood and replicable, the oilseed crushing business is a very competitive one.
+Since the input (soybeans) and outputs (oil and meal) are all commodities, and the production technology is fairly widely understood and replicable, the oilseed crushing business is a very competitive one.
 Recall from intermediate microeconomics that in the long run firms in a competitive market with identical technology (identical production functions) should not expected to earn economic profits or losses in the long run.
 If short-term profits exist, firms enter the market, shifting the supply curve out and reducing the equilibrium price until there is no more incentive to expand.
 This simple prediction has implications for our expectations about the relative prices of these commodities.

-An soybean processer's profit is roughly,
+An soybean processor's profit is roughly,

 1. $P_{oil}*q_{oil} + P_{meal}*q_{meal} - P_{soybean}*q_{soybean}$